tefalconeye/FalconEyeVSCodeExtension/README.md

 ## Limitations
 - At present, this extension doesn't allow users to execute or debug FalconEye test scripts from environments other than Windows.

-- Unable to view video of Devices connected to TBS.
+- Currently, video streams from TBS Encoders are not supported.

 Happy scripting!